IrakizaGaius/PCA/README.md

 - Python 3.x
 - Jupyter Notebook
-- Required Python libraries (e.g., numpy, pandas, matplotlib, scikit-learn)
+- Required Python libraries (e.g., numpy, pandas, matplotlib)

 You can install the required libraries using: